jkroepke/helm-secrets/README.md

 ## About

-helm-secrets is a helm plugin for decrypt encrypted helm **value files** on the fly.
+helm-secrets is a Helm plugin for decrypt encrypted Helm **value files** on the fly.

 * Use [sops](https://github.com/mozilla/sops) to encrypt value files and store them into git.
 * Store your secrets a cloud native secret manager like AWS SecretManager, Azure KeyVault or HashiCorp Vault and inject them inside value files or templates.